hohmlearning/Multi-Linear-Regression-ADAM/README.md

 # Multi-Linear-Regression-ADAM
+In this repository, Linear-Regression is solved with ADAM [1].
+Stochastic Gradient Descent (SGD).
 Adressing drawbacks of SGD:
 - noise gradient to do calculating on batch size\
 "The method combines the advantages of